Three words for ‘almost’ in Chinese – Using “差点儿”,“几乎”and“差不多”

 The plane is about to take off.

--> Here’s an objective estimation.
+-> This is an objective estimation.

 他上大学的时候几乎30岁了。(Tā shànɡ dàxué de shíhou jīhū 30 suì le.)
 He was almost 30 when he was in college.